gird-dev/gird/README.md

 )
 ```

-#### A rule with a Python function recipe.
+#### A rule with a Python function recipe

-To parameterize a function recipe for reusability, use, e.g.,
+To parameterize a function recipe for reusability, use, e.g., `functools.partial`.
-`functools.partial`.
-Functions need to be picklable when used in rules
-defined with `parallel=True` (default).
-I.e., Lambda functions and locally
-defined functions require `parallel=False`.

 ```python
 import json